VasilisPappas/SQL.Cars_database/Readme.md

 ## Payments:
 stores payments made by customers based on their accounts.

-<p>You can find the code about creating the database and the 8 tables in the  <a href -"https://github.com/VasilisPappas/SQL.Cars_database/blob/main/Database%20and%20tables"> Database and tables</a> file.</p>
+<p>You can find the code about creating the database and the 8 tables in the  <a href -"https://github.com/VasilisPappas/SQL.Cars_database/blob/main/Database%20and%20tables"> Database</a> file.</p>